QUARK-framework/QUARK/docs/index.rst

 License
 ========

-QUARK is licensed under Apache 2.0 license.
+QUARK is licensed under the Apache License, Version 2.0.

-Indices and tables
+Indices and Tables
 ==================

 * :ref:`genindex`